Talorvi/ingenious-recruitment-task/README.md

 ```
 * In this task you must save only invoices so don’t write repositories for every model/ entity.

-* You should be able to approve or reject each invoice just once (if invoice is approved you cannot reject it and vice versa.
+* You should be able to approve or reject each invoice just once (if invoice is approved you cannot reject it and vice versa).

 * You can assume that product quantity is integer and only currency is USD.